Inferring Traffic Models in Terminal Airspace from Flight Tracks and Procedures: Single Trajectory Model

 \section{Single Trajectory Model}

 This section outlines our method to learn the distribution of aircraft trajectories relative to their flight procedures and to generate synthetic traffic scenarios.
 The interactions between multiple aircraft are not considered in this section.
+Our approach follows the following steps, which are described in detail in this section.
+First, we segment our aircraft trajectories to \textbf{construct input vectors} for our Gaussian mixture models.
+Next, we use these input vectors to \textbf{train a Gaussian Mixture Model} for each flight stage.
+To avoid overfitting and manage noise within our GMMs, we \textbf{use low-rank approximations of the GMM covariance matrices}.
+Finally, we use these approximated matrices to \textbf{generate synthetic trajectories}. \Cref{fig:flowchart} illustrates this process.